Home

 "We Are A Horse Nation"

-The Favell Museum Art Show and Sale is an annual exhibition featuring original, contemporary, representational art by 30 artists from across the West.
-Landscape, plein-air, western, figure, still life, and more in a variety of mediums including oil, pastel, watercolor, acrylic, mixed media, and bronze sculpture will be included in the show.
+Gift Shop & Art Sales Gallery – The museum gift shop features jewelry, books, glass, and many other fine products from local artisans.
+The museum gallery features original, contemporary, representational art by 25 artists from across the West – including landscape, plein-air, western, figure, still life, and more in a variety of mediums including oil, pastel, watercolor, acrylic, mixed media.

 Museum Memberships Image